-Were you aware that you are able to choose where your vehicle is serviced, maintained and repaired, at competitive prices
+The fact is that you get to choose where your vehicle is serviced, maintained and repaired, at competitive prices.

-Looking for bargains in the end of year car sales or simply want to get your new car serviced?
+Thinking of taking advantage of the end of year car sales to snap up a bargain or thinking about having your new car serviced in time for Christmas?
 Here is some sound advice from Autofix Mechanical Repairs in Kelmscott.

-The buying of a new car is one of the most comprehensive investments you'll likely make, so you should find a way to maintain it properly.
+Purchasing a new car is one of the most important investments people often make, so it makes sense that you be sure to give it the care it deserves.
 Caring for your new car goes beyond detailing the interior and keeping it sparkling with a loving weekly wash, however.

 There are a few other things to consider, such as who is the best choice to service your car.

 You will want to ensure it is regularly serviced by a qualified professional, to the manufacturers requirements, using high quality parts from a reputable supplier and fluids which meet the manufacturers specifications.
 This is not just to look after your new car, but because if these four requirements are met you will also preserve the manufacturers warranty.